learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 - **Primary Key**: a column in a table with an identifier (ID) that uniquely identifies one specific record, or row, in a table
-- **Foreign Key**: a column in from one table that refers to a primary key in another table
+- **Foreign Key**: a column in one table that refers to a primary key in another table

 Continuing with our payroll example from earlier, employees and managers would